Sharon Statement: Background

 In the late 1950s conservative students on college campuses campaigned for policies to combat communism.
 Many of these students became supporters of Barry Goldwater's 1960 campaign for the GOP vice-presidential nomination.
 At the Republican National Convention, Goldwater, failing to secure the nomination, challenged attendees saying: "Let’s grow up conservatives.
 If you want to take the party back, then let’s get to work!"
 In response, a meeting was organized at the home of William F. Buckley in Sharon, Connecticut.

 In attendance at the Sharon Conference were about 90 students from 44 universities located in 24 states.
 Amongst the attendees were several future conservative leaders including historian Lee Edwards, Howard Phillips, Don Lipsett (co-founder Philadelphia Society), Paul Niemeyer (United States Court of Appeals for the Fourth Circuit), William A. Rusher (National Review publisher), Allan Ryskind (publisher of Human Events) and M. Stanton Evans.
 It was decided to organize a new organization which was named the Young Americans for Freedom (YAF).
 Evans was selected to draft the founding principles of the group, named Sharon Statement after Buckley's residence.
 Evans said he was influenced by the works of conservative thinkers such as F. A. Hayek, Russell Kirk, William F. Buckley Jr., and Whittaker Chambers.

 Summary

-The Sharon Statement consists of 400 words.
+The Sharon Statement consists of less than 400 words.
 It's an expression of National Review editor Frank Meyer's "fusionism," described as a combination of traditional conservatism, libertarianism and anti-communism, the three prevailing variants of conservatism at the time.
 The inclusion of "God" in the document was controversial.
 The statement begins with the statement "foremost among the transcendent values is the individual's use of his God-given free will."
 It then proceeds to espouse five core principles which have directed the conservative movement since its adoption: